Moir\'e Folded Helical States at the Interfaces of Heterostructures: Model

 \section{Model}

-We model TI/Gr heterostructures as a ladder system, where the top and bottom legs represent the top and bottom surfaces of the heterostructure, as illustrated in Fig.\ref{f1}(a).
+We model graphene/TI heterostructures as a ladder system, where the top and bottom legs represent the top and bottom surfaces of the heterostructure, as illustrated in Fig.\ref{f1}(a).
 Each ladder has two sites (A and B representing two different atoms) per unit cell, and the composite ladder unit cell contains a total of four sites $\{A_1,B_1,A_2,B_2\}$ (subscripts $1,2$ label legs).
 The composite cell has a length equal to $2a$, and the original reciprocal period is \( G_0=\pi/a\).
 Henceforth, we choose half of the legs lattice constant as the length unit.

 The two-leg ladder is subject to moiré modulation due to the slight dimerization in leg-2 as shown in Fig.\ref{f1}(a).
+The two legs share the same microscopic lattice periodicity, such that no geometric moiré pattern emerges directly at the level of the underlying atomic lattice.
+Instead, the moiré superstructure is incorporated phenomenologically via a long-wavelength modulation of the inter-leg (rung) tunneling amplitude.
+This modulation can be interpreted as an emergent consequence of spontaneously broken translational symmetry, which may arise, for example, from a soft phonon mode that induces relative phase shifts or displacements between neighboring chains.
+A microscopic realization of this mechanism has been proposed for $\rm HfTe_3$ \cite{mellado2025sliding,mellado2025excitonic}, where first-principles calculations reveal a chain-dependent structural instability that gives rise to such a modulation.

 The microscopic tight-binding Hamiltonian for spinful fermions formulated in the extended Brillouin zone (EBZ), contains eight bands due to leg, orbital, and spin degrees of freedom.
 The fermionic operators are defined as \( c_{j,\ell,\sigma} \), where $\ell=1,2$ labels the leg and $\sigma=\uparrow,\downarrow$ is the spin quantized along the $z$ axis.
 The Hamiltonian is written as

 with $H_K=H_{\parallel} + H_{\perp}$ the contribution from the kinetic energy along the ladder.
 It comprises an intra-leg nearest neighbor hopping term, $H_{\parallel}$ given by